TalariaSoftware/ncmanager-help/agendas/call-to-order.md

 the first thing
 that happens
 at a Neighborhood Council meeting.
-This is when
-the presiding officer
+When the presiding officer
-announces the start
+announces that the meeting
-of the meeeting.[^ronr315]
+has started,
+that is known as
+the call to order.[^ronr315]

 Because it is
 the first thing
 that happens
-at an NC meeting,
-it should be
-the first item
-on the meeting agenda.
+at a neighborhood council meeting, it should be the first item on the meeting agenda.